-To maintain a positive learning environment and standards that are consistent with our Christian philosophy, it is essential that students exhibit a sense of responsibility and respect for themselves as well as others.
-Generally, the teacher will deal with infractions.
 Should circumstances warrant, the parent and/or the Administration involved will be consulted.
 In cases of serious or repeated violations, students may be subject to disciplinary suspension or expulsion.
 Suspension is a serious disciplinary measure imposed for major violations of school rules and policies.
 The type and length of the suspension is determined by the principal after considering the seriousness of the violation.
 Listed below are some behaviors that are unacceptable and may merit suspension (and/or expulsion):

 - Disrespect for manner and/or language

 - Rowdiness

 - Dishonesty

 - Disruptive Behavior

 - Dangerous Play

 - Rudeness

 - Vulgarity

 - Dress code violations

 - Defacement/destruction of school property

 - Harassment of any kind by word or manner

-- Possession or consumption of any drug or look-alike drug while at school or while attending a school function
+- Possession or consumption of any drug or look-alike drug while at school or while attending a school function.

-- Possession or consumption of alcohol while at school or while attending a school function

-- Possession of knives/weapons or look-alike knives/weapons

-- Possession of pornographic material(s)

-- Smoking/using matches

-- Willful destruction of school property

-- Leaving school property without permission

-- Theft or extortion

-- Fighting or threats of violence

-- Harassment
+- In-School Suspension: separation of a student from classmates during school hours, requiring that the student perform all assigned work outside the normal classroom environment and/or excluding the student from participation in school activities.

+- Out-of-School Suspension: denial of a student's permission to attend school, requiring that the student perform all assigned work at home and/or excluding that student from participation in school activities.

-While on suspension, the student is still responsible for missed work.
+- While on suspension, the student is still responsible for missed work.
 After the specified amount of time for suspension, which shall not exceed three consecutive school days, the student and the parent(s)/guardian(s) will meet with the Administration for reinstatement.
 The Administration reserves the right to determine the conditions for reinstatement.

+- Expulsion/Dismissal: permanent expulsion/dismissal of a student from the school

+- Restitution: requiring a student to pay school the value of any property damaged or destroyed by that student